ii2Chris/lab-bootstrap-5.2/HW Progress.md

     - Check to see if the aboutme section represents a bootstrap layout
     - Check the header function
     - Try to figure out the alternating.html alternating thingy.

+    I finished all the check boxes.
+I just need to refine some of what I learnt.
+Like bootgrid for html was a bit confusing, so i need to udnerstand it better. but I finished the homework!